 The Sensory Table: I saw online that a few people have converted this IKEA desk into a sensory table and it’s still my favorite idea so far, so it’s the one that we went with.
 I bought two of these bins and lids to fit on one side and a larger bin to fit on the other side so that gives us three different areas she can play in.
-We also got her a little stool to use at the table and since it slides under the table when not in use, I think I’ll get another one for us or a friend to sit on as well.
+We also got her a little stool to use at the table (these chairs are really cute too) and since it slides under the table when not in use, I think I’ll get another one for us or a friend to sit on as well.
 We live in a relatively small house (that my husband and I both work out of, so it feels extra small at times), so I didn’t really want a table that was only for sensory place.
 So I love that we can put the lids back on the desk and it’s also a table for coloring, eating, whatever she wants to do at her height.
 The table is also pretty light, so if you wanted to take it outside on a porch or something on a nice day, you totally could.
 I just wouldn’t leave it outside overnight to prevent moisture from invading your bin contents.

 The Bin Supplies: You can fill your bins a few inches deep with age-appropriate items like dried rice/beans/pastas, pom poms, wool balls, dirt, rocks, water, sand—whatever you like!
 Just make sure to keep in mind what might be a choking hazard size for younger toddlers and wait until they are past the age of wanting to eat the dried food items if using those.
 For extra fun, you can also dye colored rice for your play (there are ways to dye noodles and beans as well).

 I love these wooden nesting bowls and scoops for the bins and tongs can be fun too, but really you can use any measuring cups/spoons/bowls you may have handy.
 Lola also likes to fill up toilet paper tubes as well, so those are free and you can recycle them when you are done.